The basis problem for subspaces of monotonically normal compacta: More on the structure of separable monotonically normal compacta

+We have thus proved that any homogeneous separable orderable compactum of weight $\aleph_1$ is homeomorphic to $I_H$ for some $\aleph_1$-dense subset $H\subset (0,1)$.
+But any two such spaces, $I_J$ and $I_K$ where $J$ and $K$ are $\aleph_1$-dense subsets of $(0,1)$, are homeomorphic.
+This is because under PFA, any two $\aleph_1$-dense subsets of $(0,1)$ are isomorphic as ordered sets by Baumgartner's result.
+This finishes the proof. \end{proof}

+The space from the statement of Theorem \ref{Prop2} is homeomorphic to any space $I_C$ where $C$ is an $\aleph_1$-dense subset of $(0,1)$.
+We therefore denote it by $I_{\aleph_1}$.

-\begin{Thm} Assume PFA.
-Let $X$ be a monotonically normal compactum that contains no uncountable discrete subspace and has weight $\aleph_1$.
-Then $X$ is the union of a metric space and countably many copies of $I_{\aleph_1}$. \end{Thm}
+\begin{theorem} Assume PFA.
+Let $X$ be a zero-dimensional ccc monotonically normal compactum of weight at most $\aleph_1$.
+Then $X$ is the union of a metric space and at most countably many copies of $I_{\aleph_1}$. \end{theorem}